 They need to wear clothes appropriate for the weather, if it is cold they will need extra thin layers of clothing and if it is hot, they will need a hat and sun cream.

 If your child is staying for the afternoon session in Nursery, they may need a spare change of clothes and a pair of trainers to wear, just in case they get wet or muddy.

 Attendance/Punctuality – It is important to arrive to Nursery on time each day, so your child is ready to join in with lots of fun activities.
 At the beginning of each term, you will be given a new form to select the sessions you wish your child to attend and then they will be fixed until the next term.
 If you require any additional sessions, please see Mrs Hoult in the office.
 Our attendance is closely monitored by our EWO (Education Welfare Officer).
 It is vital that all the pupils attend school every day.
 Holidays in term time are not allowed.
 In line with other schools in the Wolverley Pyramid, holidays are marked as an unauthorised absence.
 Authorised leave for exceptional circumstances may be granted depending on attendance levels during the previous twelve months.

-Weekly Newsletter - Every Friday, your child will take home a newsletter which provides an insight into their week at Nursery.
+Weekly Newsletter - Every Friday, a newsletter will be uploaded onto our class page, which provides an insight into their week at Nursery.
 It will also have any notices or upcoming diary dates that you will need.
 The newsletter will also have the lyrics to our 'Nursery Rhyme of the Week' to help you support your child with learning the rhyme.
-The Nursery newsletter will also be available below for you to read.
+The Nursery newsletter will also be placed onto the classroom door.

 We hope your child enjoys their time at Nursery.
 If you have any questions, please come and speak to any member of staff within Nursery or email us and we will do our best to help you.